t4rra/CCStopper/README.md

 ## Installation

 #### One-Line Install/Run
-> Make sure to run the commands as administrator.
+> Run as admin for installing or creating a desktop shortcut.
 <!-- table -->
 | Command | Description |
 |-------------|-------------|